Duncanma/Blog/content/Blog/rewards-are-a-message.md

 - Engineering Management
 - Performance Reviews
 - DevTo
-description: One of the hardest jobs of a manager is to determine the rewards for your team.
-As you consider each person's impact and how to distribute rewards, it is helpful to think about the message you are trying to send with these decisions.
+description: Deciding raises and bonuses is one of the hardest parts of managing, whatever number you land on, your team will read it as a message about their year.
 blueskyPostID: 3k7pqxo4as22b
 ---